GNS-Science/solvis/README.md

 # Features / Goals

- - analysis of opensha modular solution files.
+ - analysis of OpenSHA modular solution files.
- - opensha modular documentation
+ - OpenSHA modular documentation
  - pandas, geopanda references

-From a typical modular opensha Inversion Solution archive, we want to produce views that allow deep exploration of the solution and rupture set characteristics.
+From a typical modular OpenSHA Inversion Solution archive, we want to produce views that allow deep exploration of the solution and rupture set characteristics.
 Features:

  - [ ] user can choose from regions already defined in the solution
  - user can select ruptures matching
     - [x] parent fault
     - [ ] named fault (fault system)
     - [ ] constraint region (from TargetMFDs)
  - [x] user can create new region polygons
  - [ ] user can compare selections (e.g. Wellington East vs Wellington CBD vs Hutt Valley)
  - for a given query result show me dimensions...
     - mag, length, area, rate, section count, parent fault count, ~jump-length, jump angles~, slip (various), partication, nucleation
     - filter, group on any of the dimensions